mienaikoe/ziyu/Chapters/3-1-Chapter15.md

 Melna closed the door behind her, ignoring Pomri's complaints.

-A small enclosed oil lantern hung beside the door, which she picked up and lit with a hot tip, treading carefully down the muddy steps so as to avoid the newly formed dew puddles.
+A small anomin lantern hung from the outside wall where she'd left it in the morning.
+She picked it up to light it with a firestarter, and tread carefully down the muddy steps, avoiding the newly formed dew puddles.
 Her mind was littered with worries, all of them feeding her imagination of watching Liffa sobbing, fearful, and alone in a cramped machine far away from home.
-The wind threw a gust at her, and she wondered if it was cold in space; if Liffa was cold.
-She imagined wrapping her arms around hae to keep hae warm, and it made her feel warmer too.
+The wind threw a gust at her, and she wondered if it was cold in space.
+She imagined wrapping her arms around Liffa to keep hae warm, and it made her feel warmer too.

 At the foot of the hill was Laen-Laen, rolled up to keep out the cold, and napping as usual.